SergioInToronto/Coding-Assignments/README.md

+# Assignments

+Each folder contains an assignment

+## Advice

-Each folder contains an assignment.
-You're free to do as you please, but I don't recommend using any of this code
+I don't use any of this